connectrpc/examples-es/README.md

 The [cloudflare-workers](cloudflare-workers) directory contains an example involving Connect running on [Cloudflare Workers](https://workers.cloudflare.com).

+## Misc

+### Custom Client Signature

+The [custom-client](custom-client) directory contains an example demonstrating how to create a custom client signature.

 ## Legal

 Offered under the [Apache 2 license][license].